Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty

-\ABSTRACT{ This study proposes a mixed-integer programming formulation to model the individual-based path (IPR) recommendation problem during public transit service disruptions with the objective of minimizing system travel time and respecting passengers' path choice preferences.
-Passengers' behavior uncertainty in path choices given recommendations is also considered.
-We model the behavior uncertainty based on the passenger's prior preferences and posterior path choice probability distribution with two new concepts: $\epsilon$-feasibility and $\Gamma$-concentration, which control the mean and variance of path flows in the optimization problem.
-We show that these two concepts can be seen as a way of approximating the recourse function (expected system travel time) in a two-stage stochastic optimization.
-It is proved that these two concepts help to bound the difference between the approximated recourse function and the exact one.
-Additional theoretical analysis shows that $\epsilon$-feasibility and $\Gamma$-concentration can be seen as an approximation of expectation and chance constraints in a typical stochastic optimization formulation, respectively.
-The proposed IPR problem with behavior uncertainty is solved efficiently with Benders decomposition.
-The model is implemented in the Chicago Transit Authority (CTA) system with a real-world urban rail disruption as the case study.
-Results show that the proposed IPR model significantly reduces the average travel times compared to the status quo and outperforms the capacity-based benchmark path recommendation strategy.
-We also show that incorporating behavior uncertainty with respect to responses to information achieves lower system travel times than assuming that all passengers would follow the recommendations.
-In terms of respecting people's preferences, results show that it is possible to make recommendations so that most of the passengers (e.g., more than 70\%) use their preferred paths while only increasing the system travel time by 0.51\%. }
+\ABSTRACT{ Public transit passengers need guidance during service disruptions.
+This study proposes an individual-based path (IPR) recommendation model.
+The model decides which paths to recommend for each passenger with the objective of minimizing system travel time and respecting passengers' path choice preferences.
+We assume the recommendations could affect passengers' path choice probabilities, but their actual choices are uncertain.
+This behavior uncertainty makes the problem a stochastic optimization with decision-dependent distributions.
+We propose a single-point approximation method to eliminate the expectation operator by introducing two new concepts: $\epsilon$-feasibility and $\Gamma$-concentration, which control the mean and variance of path flows in the optimization problem.
+The approximation yields a tractable single-stage mixed integer linear formulation, which can be solved efficiently with Benders decomposition.
+The approximation gap is approved to be bounded from the above.
+Additional theoretical analysis shows that $\epsilon$-feasibility and $\Gamma$-concentration are strongly connected to expectation and chance constraints in a typical stochastic optimization formulation, respectively.
+The model is implemented in a real-world case study using data from an urban rail disruption in the Chicago Transit Authority system, and a synthetic case study with varied network sizes and incident locations.
+In the real-world case study, results show that the proposed IPR model reduces the average travel times in the system by 6.6\% compared to the status quo and by 4.2\% compared to a capacity-based benchmark model.
+In the synthetic case study, the proposed model shows 15.0\% to 1.8\% lower system travel time compared to the capacity-based benchmark, depending on the network sizes and demand situations. }